vinroger/team-manager-bot/README.md

 Learn how flawlessly you could plan an event or a gaming session
 <br>
 1. Use the command "$make" to start planning your event.
-Then, add details about the event. <br>
+Then, add details about the event.
-2. Start adding members using "$add" or invite your friends to join using "$join". <br>
+2. Start adding members using "$add" or invite your friends to join using "$join".
-3. Let's play together! -- Call your friends using the command "$call"! <br>
+3. Let's play together! -- Call your friends using the command "$call"!
 4. Voila!
 Enjoy your gaming session with your friends!
 If you want to delete the event, use "$delete".

-**Let's Team Up!**
+### <strong> Let's Team Up Now! </strong>